SSTIA/fun-portal/README.md

 to start the server.

-## Matching

 ## Openings

-**Important: This part is only for reference, you may dismiss these when developing your own AI.**

-Black (the player who makes the first move) was long known to have a big advantage, so we will specify the beginning of the game so that both players will get the same advantage to make the game fair.
+Black, the player who makes the first move, was long known to have a big advantage (win surely under the original rule), so some balanced openings from Soosorv rule are selected to fully this issue.

-We assume the openings are exactly the displayed 5x5 square in the center, x represents black and o represents white
+The followings are all the openings used in this competition.
+We assume X represents black and O represents white.

-The followings are all of the opening situations (on the Judge System):

-### 直指 (黑优)

-#### 1. 复杂平衡
+### 1. 复杂平衡
 ```
     4   5   6   7   8   9   10
   +---+---+---+---+---+---+---+